Revolvers are some of the most powerful, most accurate, and most reliable handguns on the market today and throughout history.

 - Revolvers can be much more accurate.
 They have a barrel that doesn’t move when you shoot it.

 Limitations of Revolvers

-- They have one very specific safety rule that if not followed during a life threatening incident, will HANG you in court!
+- There is one very specific technique that if not followed during a life threatening incident, will HANG you in court!

 From a Defensive Standpoint

-- A revolver laying on a flat surface can be easier to pick up than a semi-automatic.
-Depends upon the person.
+- A revolver laying on a flat surface might be easier to pick up than a semi-automatic.

 - Revolvers can be pressed up against the body of an assailant and fired continuously.
-You can’t do that with semi-automatics, they will go out-of-battery and not fire.
+You can’t do that with semi-automatics, they will go out-of-battery and stop firing.

 - Revolvers can be fired while inside clothing, your coat, an EDC, etc. There is the good possibility you might set your clothes on fire but if my life were at stake, that’s really the least of my worries until other business is taken care of.

-Revolvers fire some of the most powerful loads for just about any handgun, but of course we do have the .50 AE Desert Eagle in a semi-automatic handgun.
+Revolvers fire some of the most powerful rounds for just about any handgun.
 When it comes to the .357 or the .44 Magnum, the revolver is king!
-If you really want power… the .454 Casull and the Smith & Wesson .500, the revolver is king!
+If you really want power… the .454 Casull and the Smith & Wesson .500 will rock your boat!

-They easily fit inside a pocket or ankle holster and are easily carried and concealed.
+Small revolvers easily fit in a pocket or ankle holster and are easily carried and concealed.
 Sticky holsters are great for quick IWB carry.